Study Shows Gut Disorders Caused by Rumination Are Often Misdiagnosed

 The study explains that the patient involved in the study reported seeing their GI specialist for reported symptoms of gastroparesis and dyspepsia.
 Researchers found that of the 242 patients involved, 12.8% (≈ 30 individuals) met the criteria for rumination syndrome.
 One of the main causes for the continuing misdiagnosis is an incorrect description of symptoms by patients, primarily as “reflux or vomiting.”

-Additionally, nearly half of the patients (48.8%) reported “associated psychological impairment.”
-This impairment is described as patients experiencing discomfort in social situations due to their condition.
+Additionally, nearly half of the patients (48.8%) reported “associated psychological impairment,” in social situations due to their condition.

-Research into demographics of involved patients showed little to no difference in occurrences of rumination based on race, gender, ethnicity, and more.
+Research into demographics of involved patients showed little to no difference in episodes of rumination based on race, gender, ethnicity, and more.

 “There is little demographically that distinguishes these patients other than their tendency to regurgitate when eating,” Trisha Satya Pasricha, M.D., co-lead author of the study with Helen Burton Murray, M.D. said.
 “They are not more likely to have a history of an eating disorder or weight problems.”